UH-SERG/TrojanedCM/README.md

 # TrojanedCM

+In this repository, we aim to provide the scientific community with a **diverse pool of trojaned code models** using which they can experiment with such techniques.
+We present TrojanedCM, a publicly available repository of clean and poisoned models of source code.

+- We provide poisoned models for two code classification tasks (**defect detection and clone detection**) and a code generation task (**text-to-code generation**).
+We finetuned popular pretrained code models such as **CodeBERT, PLBART, CodeT5, CodeT5+**, on poisoned datasets that we generated from benchmark datasets (**Devign, BigCloneBench, CONCODE**) for the above mentioned tasks.

+- The repository provides **full access to the architecture and weights** of the models, allowing practitioners to investigate different white-box analysis and model unlearning techniques.

-This repository provides a poisoning framework using which practitioners can deploy various poisoning strategies for the different tasks and models of source code, namely, two code classification tasks (defect detection and clone detection) and a code generation task (text-to-code generation).
+- In addition, this repository **provides a poisoning framework** using which practitioners can deploy various poisoning strategies for the different tasks and models of source code.

 ## Experimental Settings